-Aaron Clayton is President of the company, overseeing all business operations.
+Aaron Clayton is CEO of the company, overseeing all business operations.
 Aaron began working with Karen in early 2001 as an advisor and joined the company in 2002 on a fulltime basis.
 Prior to working with Karen Pryor Clicker Training, Aaron helped found a startup focusing on innovative human resource management technology and was a partner at a successful business management consulting firm in Boston.
 Aaron is a graduate of Brown University and the Tuck School of Business Administration at Dartmouth College.
-A native of Massachusetts, Aaron lives outside Boston with his family and Labrador retriever, Tucker.
+A native of Massachusetts, Aaron lives outside Boston.

 A 35+-year veteran of animal care and training, Ken is a biologist and animal behaviorist who has overseen or consulted on training projects for many zoological organizations throughout the world.
 He began his training career working with guide dogs for the visually impaired and has maintained a close affiliation with pet training throughout his career.
 Ken hosted two successful seasons of the pet-training television series Talk to the Animals that compared pet training to the important work done with training and caring for animals in zoological facilities.
 Recently, he has also recently worked closely with several search-and-rescue-dog organizations and service-dog groups, as well as with bomb and narcotic dogs.